Rating: 9.5/10 (view ratings)

 Chris Williams – Faze1

 This is a self-study, self-paced online course.
-You can begin instantly upon enrollment and complete the course materials on your own pace.
+You can begin instantly upon enrollment and complete the course materials at your own pace.

 Access Information and Build Your Training Library

 After enrolling, the course materials will remain in your account and be accessible 12 months (1 year) after enrollment.
 Access can be extended beyond 1 year with a monthly membership.
+Rewatch videos and review assignments as many times as you want.
+View updates the instructor makes to the course as the industry advances.
 Return to your course anytime with online access from anywhere in the world.

 Chris Williams is from Faze1.
 Faze1 helps HVAC and solar companies laser focus their marketing by using big data to target homeowners based on their heating and solar characteristics.
 Go to Faze1 (http://www.faze-1.com) to put their data to work for you for free with free custom analysis of your service territory.
 Chris has worked with HeatSpring, Nexamp, Ground Energy...[more]